 - Think about portal design: The design of your portal should emphasize and simplify access to the docs.
 It should also help readers of a blog, or provide access to relevant documentation related to the article they are reading.

 - Update information architecture: The hierarchy of your documentation for the developer journey is often neglected.
-Developers need to look at the hierarchy of your documentation and immediately know within no more than two clicks where they want to be.
+Developers need to look at the hierarchy of your documentation.
+They need to immediately know within no more than two clicks where they want to be.
 Your engineers will organize the documentation in a way that makes it easy for them to get to particular API calls.
 But the organization could be completely different for users.
-That is why it’s important to spend time on the information architecture of your public documentation to maximize convenience for your users.
+That is why it’s important to spend time on the information architecture of your public documentation; to maximize convenience for your users.

 - Add conceptual tutorials: There is huge value to your users if the documentation helps educate them on topics relevant to the functionality of your profile.
 For example, if it’s a Maps API, you should have a high-level article on the basics of geofencing.
 If it’s a natural language processing API, you should have a high-level article explaining the difference between entities and terms.
 (If you don’t currently know what geofencing or entities are, then you prove my point).
 Just because a developer is using an API does not mean they are experts.
 Educating them in a non-marketing way is important.

-Fixate IO can assist with the creation, architecture and copyediting of developer documentation, and provide advice on ways to integrate each element into your developers’ release process and your marketing operations.
+Fixate IO can assist with the creation, architecture and copyediting of developer documentation.
+They can provide advice on ways to integrate each element into your developers’ release process and your marketing operations.